Staff networks to support equality diversity, and inclusion

 LGBT+ Staff Network

-The LGBT+ Network provides LGBT+ staff with a platform to meet and discuss issues affecting them in the workplace.
+The LGBT+ Network provides LGBT+ staff and postgraduate students with a platform to meet and discuss issues affecting them in the workplace.

 Key aims